6OP-DX module development Blog

 All important MIDI-based inputs are implemented at the leftmost side of the module: V/OCT for notes/pitches, GATE, VELocity, AFTertouch, PB (pitchbend wheel), MW (modwheel), and RETRIGger.

-Eight CV input monophonic jacks, for extra modulations.
-CV8 input jack may be used to select bank & voice by a voltage (0V→+10V range).
+Nine CV input (monophonic) jacks, for extra modulations.
+CV9 input jack may be used to select bank & voice by a voltage (0V→+10V range).
 This feature - disabled by default - may be enabled from Preferences screen (via OSD pull-down menu, when voice/bank and algorithm are displayed).

-Supports 16 voices of polyphony (the module can be forced as Monophonic, like the real DX7 hardware, from “Preferences” screen).
+Supports upto 16 voices of polyphony (the module can be forced as Monophonic, for any voice you’ll want).

-Large color “touchscreen”, two multipurpose continuous encoders and momentary buttons, DISCARD & SAVE coupled buttons (surrounding a large red/green LED), status labels below all these controls.
+Large color “touchscreen”, two multipurpose continuous encoders and two momentary buttons (right side above the touchscreen), and OSD coloured-scheme labels displayed below these controls.

-PANIC button to freeze the audio engines, if required.
+PANIC button designed to freeze the audio engines and envelopes reset, when required.

-6OP-DX modules offers 32 FM algorithms (identical than DX7 hardware).
+6OP-DX modules offers 32 FM algorithms (strictly identical than the DX7 hardware).

 Operator’s BREAKPOINT parameter (per operator) can be learned, by using your MIDI controller.